venam/blog/_posts/2015-05-28-evolution-factors.markdown

 I might be wrong on a lot of points but writing this was a lot of fun and I hope it'll be as fun to read it!

+Thanks a lot to my best buddy Francois Boulos for the proof reading and new ideas.
+You're going to be a great doctor (°∀°)b

  ヽ(^。^)丿